It’s no secret that life in Singapore is hectic and busy — and that can take a toll on our mental health.

 #4: Pick up a hobby that involves working with your hands

 There is something gratifying about creating with your own two hands.
-It could be woodworking, knitting, or colouring, so long as it is something that brings you away from your laptop and mobile devices.
-Not only do you have something tangible to look at for your efforts, sustained practice in this hobby can bring immense satisfaction from the improvements that you have made over time.
+It could be woodworking, knitting, or colouring, so long as it is brings you away from your laptop and mobile devices.
+Not only would you have something tangible for your efforts, sustained practice in this hobby can bring immense satisfaction when you see the improvements that you have made over time.

 Meditation is one of the most effective and popular methods to practice mindfulness — but we know it can be hard to get started.
 One of the easiest ways is to focus on your breath.
 A simple breathing technique would be the 4-7-8: take in a breath for four seconds, hold it for seven seconds, and release it slowly for eight seconds.
 Find a quiet time during the day, such as before you wake up or right before you go to sleep, and practise this for five minutes every day.
 You’ll find that it gets easier the more you try.